uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

   # salt <mgmt node> <cluster provider mgr>.add_node <cluster name> <optional params>
   ```

-  All the parameters of the formula have to be specified by the cluster provider manager's types.
+  All the parameters of the Salt Formula have to be specified by the cluster provider manager's types.

   In a future version, Uyuni/SUSE Manager may offer the possibility to present to the user a drop-down selection of systems registered to Uyuni/SUSE Manager and not part of any cluster.